rehierl/abstract-properties/_notes.md

 # todos

-- more "polishing work" - readmes
+- more "polishing work" - readmes.md
-- thin out the wikipedia links
 - provide an "abstract" in the readme
 - flesh out "the things we know" in 05-02

+there is no more chapter 10
+- will have to update the index order

-- chapter 17 - flesh out the remarks
+flesh out chapter 17
 - the focus is on rooted paths

-- chapter 18 - flesh out the epilogue
+flesh out the epilogue
+- arXiv.org - has no Order Theory category

+thin out the wikipedia links
+- see the references.md files in mathematics